 Established in 1936 by J. Rucker Newbery, Bob White Lodge #87 prides itself on being the oldest lodge in the Deep South.
-A unique aspect of the lodge is their ownership of an 1813 log cabin that has been a part of their history since 1938.
-The lodge is also unique because their name is “Bob White” with two words rather than one like the bird.
+A unique aspect of the lodge is their ownership of an 1813 log cabin that has been a part of their history since 1938 where Knox Scout Reservation currently plays home to the historic River’s Lodge Cabin.
+The lodge is also unique because their name is “Bob White” with two words rather than one like their totem bird, the bobwhite quail.
 Bob White became the first lodge in the country to incorporate the centennial totem on a Council Strip Patch, gaining national attention.

 In 1938, Arrowmen of Bob White Lodge #87 in Augusta, GA chartered Tsali Lodge #134 of Daniel Boone Council in Asheville, NC.
 The Lodge was named after the Cherokee Chief Tsali who sacrificed his own life so those of his people could remain in the Appalachian Mountains.
 In the coming decades, Tsali Lodge grew in number and in 1964, Tsali Lodge hosted its first Dixie Fellowship at Camp Daniel Boone.
 The Fellowship’s theme was “Catch the Higher Vision.”
 In 1998, due to extensive flash flooding, Tsali Lodge was forced to give up hosting the annual Dixie Fellowship.
 In 2000, Tsali Lodge hosted the Dixie Fellowship “Your Journey Is Just Beginning” at Camp Daniel Boone.
 A year later, the Lodge launched its first online webpage.
 Between 2006 and 2012, Tsali Lodge earned six medals for Indian Affairs at the NOAC.
 The Lodge was named “Lodge of the Year” for the SR-5 Section in 2010, 2011, 2012, and 2013.